Skip to content

 The FIB network serves as a secure database of various fraud events that are stored on the blockchain as contributions.

-Authorized peers can upload and download these contributions.
+Registered users can upload and download these contributions.

-The contributions on the network can also be download by peers to update their own records and stay informed about the latest fraudulent activities.
+The contributions on the network can also be downloaded by peers to update their own records and stay informed about the latest fraudulent activities.
 This process helps organizations remain vigilant and prevent fraudulent activities from occurring within their own systems.

 For more information, see Uploading contributions and Downloading contributions.